o3de/o3de.org/content/docs/user-guide/interactivity/robotics/simulation-interfaces.md

 Default _service_ name: `/delete_entity` \
 O3DE EBus: `SimulationInterfaces::SimulationEntityManagerRequests::DeleteEntity`

-**Note:** This mechanism allows you only to delete entities which were spawned by the `SimulationInterfaces` Gem.
+**Note:** This mechanism allows you to delete only entities which were previously spawned with the `SimulationInterfaces` interface.

 ### GetNamedPoses service